Proterozoic Eon: Eukaryotes to Multicellular Life

 One thing that methane did very well was trap heat in the atmosphere.
 Actually, it’s one of the most efficient greenhouse gases that exists.

-So when oxygen combined with methane, it produced carbon dioxide.
+“When oxygen is combined with methane, it produced carbon dioxide.
 Because there was less methane in the atmosphere, the greenhouse effect wasn’t as strong.
 With less heat trapped in the atmosphere, Earth froze for about 300,000,000 years.”

 The presence of an ozone layer